 To illustrate, imagine that you are streaming a movie.
 With connection aggregation, you will be able to stream that movie via all 4 SIM cards simultaneously.
 So if one card's signal gets weaker chances are the other three will have a better signal or in the very least compensate with more bandwidth combined.

-Aggregation vs Load balancing
+Bonding vs Load balancing

 "Connection aggregation" is not the same as "load balancing".
 Load balancing is a very common approach used by many commercial 4G routers that allow the use of multiple SIM cards (Pepwave etc).
 Load balancing simply allows the device to spread the load (internet requests) evenly between several connections (SIM cards).
 The limitation of that approach is that if you are streaming a movie or having a video chat you will still end up using a connection of one SIM card only, being at mercy of the fluctuating signal.